 Politics in India since Independence:

 Nehru’s approach to nation-building; Legacy of partition: challenge of ’refugee’ resettlement, Five year plan- the Kashmir problem.
 Organization and reorganization of states; Political conflicts over language.
-One party dominance in national politics, End of one party dominance – Beginning of the coalition government, National interest versus regionalism, U.P.A government, NDA government.
+National Emergency, liberalization of Indian economy.

 Constitution of India: